livestyle/web-site/docs/getting-started.md

 1. [Download LiveStyle app](/#download) for your OS (no Linux support yet, sorry).
 2. Unpack and run it.
 	* *OSX users*: For the first time you have to right-click on `LiveStyle.app` and pick ”Open” menu item to bypass system warning.
 	* *Windows users*: When running LiveStyle for the first time, Windows may ask for network access permissions.
-Please allow network access, it is required to download plugins and by Remote View.
+Please allow network access, it is required to download plugins and for [Remote View](/docs/remote-view/).

-If everything is fine, you’ll see LiveStyle window, like this:
+If everything is fine, you’ll see app window like this:

 ![LiveStyle app](img/ls-app.png)